pouriyajamshidi/tcping/README.md

 6. Run the tests `go test` or `make test`.
 7. Create a pull request

 Please make sure to only work on a specific issue on your pull request and not address two or more tickets in one PR.
-This will help me to review your pull request easier and also contributes to a cleaner git history.
+This will help us review your pull request easier and also contributes to a cleaner git history.

 ## Tested on